 A negative value is an error (see Error processing).
 A value of zero disables rendering of the element.
+If the attribute is not specified, the effect is as if a value of "100%" were specified.
 Animatable: yes.

 %langSpaceAttrs;, class, %graphicsElementEvents;, %documentEvents;, %testAttrs;, externalResourcesRequired, viewBox, preserveAspectRatio, zoomAndPan, contentScriptType, contentStyleType, style, %PresentationAttributes-All;